Before buying a property at auction

 Consider a survey

 A survey will help you find out more about the overall condition of the property and any urgent defects.
-Find out more about the different types of surveys
+We partner with an expert survey firm, The Moving Portal, who can advise on the different types of home survey available.

 Get on top of your finances